openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 so that you, and your learners, can identify specific problems quickly and accurately.

+You can find the display name setting at the top of your problem.
+To edit, click the pen symbol to the right of the field and enter the desired text.

 The following illustration shows the display name of a problem in Studio, in the LMS, and in Insights.